leto-atreides-2/octip/README.md

-# OCTIP: OCT Internship Package
+# OCTIP: OCT Image Preprocessing

-This package was initially developed for interns working on a dataset of Spectralis OCT images (in XML+PNG or XML+BMP format), hence the name.
-It essentially contains image preprocessing code.
+This package was developed for the analysis of Spectralis OCT images (in XML+PNG or XML+BMP format).
-It includes a retina segmentation step that can be used for preprocessing.
+It essentially contains image preprocessing code, optionally relying on a retina segmentation step.

 ## Installation